cisagov/ScubaGear/baselines/aad.md

 This section provides a list of what CISA considers highly privileged [built-in roles in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference).
 This list is referenced in numerous baseline policies throughout this document.
 Agencies should consider this reference as a minimum list and can apply the respective baseline policies to additional AAD roles as necessary.

+- Global Administrator
+- Privileged Role Administrator
+- User Administrator
+- SharePoint Administrator
+- Exchange Administrator
+- Hybrid Identity Administrator
+- Application Administrator
-- Global Administrator, Privileged Role Administrator, User Administrator, SharePoint Administrator, Exchange Administrator, Hybrid Identity Administrator, Application Administrator, Cloud Application Administrator.
+- Cloud Application Administrator.

 ## Conditional Access Policies